imanechkikar/CV/README.md

 Stefania F. Cardenas
 ====================
 I'm a junior level Software Developer passionate about making beautiful functional web applications.
 After graduating with a first class degree in Oriental Languages from La Sapienza University, I spent 18 months working as a recruitment consultant in the IT sector.
 I decided to join a highly intensive web development course to pursue my life-long interest for web technologies and kickstart a career as a junior web developer.
 I am eager to continue developing my skills while working in a creative environment.
+[Read my code] on Github.

 Code examples
 -------------